Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Bounds on CDF

 \subsection{Deriving PDEs}

 We now extend the results of section \ref{subsec:continuous} by considering the case in which the transition rate matrix \(\Lambda = (\lambda_{ij})\) is not necessarily constant.
 Suppose there are known \(a_{ij}, b_{ij}\) for each pair \(i \neq j\), such that each \(\lambda_{ij}\) may vary in the interval \(0 \leq a_{ij} \leq \lambda_{ij} \leq b_{ij}\) throughout the process.
-If $L$ is the set of possible transition matrices satisfying these constants, we will assume that $\Lambda$ might be changing but remains in $L$ throughout the process.
+If $L$ is the set of possible transition matrices satisfying these constraints, we will assume that $\Lambda$ might be changing but remains in $L$ throughout the process.
+In this section, we will use $\Lambda_i$ to denote the $i$-th row of $\Lambda$, specifying all transition rates from mode $i$.
+We will also use $L_i$ to denote the set of all allowable $i$-th rows satisfying the above constraints.